-VA FileMan's Browser allows you to view reports on your terminal screen, letting you scroll backward and forward through the report, and also letting you perform simple searches within the report.
+VA FileMan's Browser allows you to:

+- View reports on your terminal screen.

+- Scroll backward and forward through the report.

+- Perform simple searches within the report.

 If the Browser has been installed at your site and set up as a device, you can use the Browser to view any report that asks you for an output device.